DataExperts/dexih.transforms/README.md

 ## How does it work?

-There are three key aspects involved in building a transforms.
-These are:

-* Reader
-* Tranforms
-* Writer

-The transforms work by chaining `transform` objects together and then reading data from the end of the chain as a `DbDataReader` object.
-Using the DbDataReader means that these can be used in conjuction with any databases (or other libraries) that send or receive `DbDataReader`.
+The library consists of the following primary classes:

+* **Readers** - Connects to, and retrieves underlying data.
+* **Tranforms** - Prepares and processes data as needed.
+Transforms can be chained together as many times as needed to perform more complex data processing.
+* **Writer** - Writes the data out to the final destination.

 ## Using the Readers

 The readers are used to start the data chain, and implement the `transform` class.
-The `transform` objects can be used to feed data into subsequent transforms, or used independently as a DbDataReader.
+The `transform` objects can be used to feed data into subsequent transforms, or used independently as a `DbDataReader`.

 ### Reading from a class (POCO Reader)